insooth/insooth.github.io/alternative-to-select-many-bitmask.md

 auto r = query<Alice, Bob>();
 ```

-which implementation leads to use of variadic template with some bounds checks on parameters that disables `query` if any of passed types is not derived (no runtime polymorphism intended!) from type `S`:
+which implementation leads to use of variadic template with some bounds checks on parameters that disables `query` if at least one of passed types is not derived (no runtime polymorphism intended!) from type `S`:

 ```c++